-Malabar maintains a Water Management Plan for all activities.
-The water management system is a closed system that does not actively draw water from external surface water sources.
+Our water management system is a closed system that does not draw water from external surface water sources.
 Dams and voids from historical mining practises store water.
-Most of the surface water runoff around the site is captured within the voids and then incorporated into the site water management system for reuse or storage on site.
-The water is currently used for dust suppression on unsealed roads and vehicle was down processes.
-When the Maxwell Underground Project is operating, it will draw water from the existing dams and voids.
-No water is required to be drawn from the Hunter River for the entire life of the Maxwell Underground Project.
+Most of the surface water runoff around the site is captured in the voids and incorporated into our site water management system for reuse or storage onsite.

 Stock dams are located on both natural land and rehabilitated land that is suitable for grazing.

-- In consultation with an agronomist and ecologist, Malabar have reviewed the pasture and woodland seed mixes to target species likely to occur in the area and compatible with the local climatic conditions;
+- Reviewed pasture and woodland seed mixes to target species likely to occur in our area, that are compatible with climatic conditions

 Air Quality and Emissions

-Malabar maintains an Air Quality and Greenhouse Gas Management Plan and a Spontaneous Combustion Management Plan.
-The air quality management system includes a comprehensive set of both proactive and reactive control measures and monitoring tools.
-All air quality monitoring is undertaken in accordance with the statutory requirements associated with the Development Consent, Environment Protection Licence and relevant Australian Standards.
+Our air quality management system includes a comprehensive set of both proactive and reactive control measures and monitoring tools.
+All air quality monitoring is undertaken in accordance with the statutory requirements associated with the Development Consent, Environment Protection Licence and relevant Australian standards.

-Malabar undertakes monitoring of GHG emissions to ensure that these emissions are kept to the minimum practicable level.
+Malabar monitors greenhouse gas (GHG) emissions to ensure that they are kept to a minimum practicable level.
 In accordance with National Greenhouse and Energy Reporting Act 2007 (NGER Act), Malabar regularly quantifies GHG emissions attributable to its operations, including emissions from fuel and electricity consumption.
-Although active mining has ceased at the Maxwell Infrastructure site, progressive rehabilitation activities continue to be undertaken to meet the final landform designs.
-As the rehabilitation phase continues, Malabar will continue to investigate and evaluate opportunities for improving greenhouse and energy performance.